 Low fuel economy is one of the symptoms of a poor catalyst.
 Due to improper combustion of the fuel, it reduces the overall fuel efficiency of the car, resulting in increased costs.

 When catalytic converters clog, they restrict the airflow of exhaust gases so that the engine of your car runs on a rich air-fuel mixture.
 The combustion of this excessive mixture causes an odor like rotten eggs.
 This smell smells like burnt sulfur, which is a very clear indication of a malfunction of your catalytic converter.

 5. Discolored Housing

-Exterior surface of the converter gets discolored due to overheating caused a rich fuel mixture of unburned fuel that enters the converter.
-This mixture then burns in the converter and melts its inner material resulting in clogging.
-This blockage restricts the flow of gases through it creating back pressure effecting in the performance of the engine.
-Thermal damage can also occur when hot converters come in contact with the cold area, which damages its body.
+The outer surface of the converter discolors due to overheating, which causes a rich mixture of unburned fuel to enter the converter.
+This mixture then burns in the converter and melts its inner material, causing blockages.
+This clogging restricts the flow of gas through the converter and creates a back pressure that affects engine performance.
+Thermal damage can also occur when hot converters come into contact with the cold area, damaging their parts.

-When the catalytic converter is clogged, the engine starts to get too much fuel which engine cannot burn.
-This excess fuel ignites in exhaust resulting in the car’s starting problem.
+If the catalytic converter is clogged, the engine gets too much fuel that the engine cannot burn.
+This excess fuel ignites in the exhaust, which causes the car to have difficulty starting.

 7. Increased Emissions

 If your catalytic converter is choked, it will hardly work anymore.
 Emissions from the car will not pass through the catalyst in the converter, so there will be no conversion of gases with a high pollutant content to gases with a low pollutant content, resulting in high emissions.

 When the catalytic converter is clogged, it restricts the flow of oxygen in engines, and engines require a lot of oxygen for proper fuel combustion.
 This reduced air intake leads to overheating due to an excessive amount of unburned gases caused by spark plug misfiring.